 How To Get Commercial Cleaning Contracts Using SEO

-Getting more janitorial contracts isn’t easy.
-Most companies struggle to get qualified leads.
-You may have tried cold calling, door to door, or even hired a marketing agency for SEO.
-If your online marketing isn’t working or you’re looking for an additional strategy to grow your cleaning business, it’s time to take a look at SEO.
+Most cleaning companies struggle to get qualified leads.
+Many try cold calling, door to door, or hire a marketing agency to get more commercial cleaning contracts from their website using SEO.
+If your marketing isn’t working, it’s probably time to take a closer look at SEO by reading this guide.

 I’m not going to bore you with the gory details of SEO.
 You won’t become an SEO expert by reading this article.
 I don’t have a magic SEO pill for you to take.
 You will have to do some work yourself.

-But, if you follow the SEO strategies I’ve outlined in this article, you will start getting the same types of office cleaning contracts your competitors are getting on Google now.
+But, if you follow the SEO strategies I’ve outlined in this article, you will start getting the same types of commercial cleaning contracts that your competitors are getting on Google now.
 How does that sound?

 First Things First: How Is Your Online Reputation?